TUDelft-IN4303-2014/assignments/milestone2-analysis/day8.md

     ...: defines Method m of type t

 Next, you can specify a `create-type-task` rule for method calls, which looks up the type of the method definition.
+You should have this working, before you continue.

-This works nicely, but also yields a type for method calls with missing arguments, additional arguments, or wrong argument types.
+The current solution works nicely, but also yields a type for method calls with missing arguments, additional arguments, or wrong argument types.
 To avoid this, you need to specify a more sophisticated type at the definition site.
 This type should include the expected types for the parameters and the return type of the method.
+You can construct this sophisticated type either as a tuple of parameter types and return type or define a special constructor for this type.
 Similar to the rule for method calls, you can collect the parameter types in a `where` clause.
 To make this work, you also need to create type tasks for parameters:

     create-type-task(|ctx): Param(t, p) -> <type-is(|ctx)> ...

+Before you continue, you should check if the type associated with the method name carries all the information you need.
+Do not continue, until this is working.

 Next, you can adopt your typing rule for method calls.
 `type-lookup` will now yield the more sophisticated type.
 You need to extract the parameter types and the return type for further tasks.